Canon 30D vs SL1

 Review summary: Canon 30D vs SL1

 So how do things add up?
 Which of the two cameras – the Canon 30D or the Canon SL1 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 30D: